greenboxal/doggohub/doc/user/project/merge_requests/resolve_conflicts.md

 ## Conflicts available for resolution

-GitLab allows resolving conflicts in a file where all of the below are true:
+DoggoHub allows resolving conflicts in a file where all of the below are true:

 - The file is text, not binary
 - The file is in a UTF-8 compatible encoding